md-abir-alahe/md-abir-alahe/README.md

 # 💫 About Me:
-I'm a Full Stack Developer.
+I'm a Full Stack Developer specialized in fron end.
-🔭 I’m looking to collaborate on open source projects.<br>🤝 I’m looking for help with web security.<br>🌱 I’m currently learning Python and NEXTjs, TypeScript.<br>💬 Ask me about web development.<br>⚡ Fun fact = I don't know how to learn everything in the world.
+🔭 I’m looking to collaborate on open source projects.<br>🤝 I’m looking for help with web security.<br>🌱 I’m currently learning Python 💬 Ask me about web development.<br>⚡ Fun fact = I don't know how to learn everything in the world.

 # 💻 Tech Stack: